zspitz/dlr/docs/dlr-overview/runtime-1.md

 The **ExpandoObject** class is an efficient implementation of a dynamic property bag provided for you by the DLR.
 It allows you to dynamically retrieve and set its member values, adding new members per instance as needed at runtime.
 Because ExpandoObject implements the standard DLR interface IDynamicMetaObjectProvider, it is portable between DLR-aware languages.
 You can create an instance of an ExpandoObject in C\#, give its members specific values and functions, and pass it on to an IronPython function, which can then evaluate and invoke its members as if it was a standard Python object.
 ExpandoObject is a useful library class when you need a reliable, plain-vanilla dynamic object.

-To allow easy enumeration of its values, ExpandoObject implements IDictionary&lt;String, Object&gt;.
-Casting an ExpandoObject to this interface will allow you to enumerate its Keys and Values collections as you could with a standard Dictionary&lt;String, Object&gt; object.
+To allow easy enumeration of its values, ExpandoObject implements IDictionary\<String, Object\>.
+Casting an ExpandoObject to this interface will allow you to enumerate its Keys and Values collections as you could with a standard Dictionary\<String, Object\> object.
 This can be useful when your key value is specified in a string variable and thus you cannot specify the member name at compile-time.

 ExpandoObject also implements INotifyPropertyChanging, raising a PropertyChanging event whenever a member is modified.
 This allows ExpandoObject to work well with WPF data-binding and other environments that need to know when the contents of the ExpandoObject change.